anthony-aylward/ctr-med-prog/README.md

 In late August 2015, Southern Poverty Law Center reported that CMP is [directly connected](https://www.splcenter.org/hatewatch/2015/08/31/group-attacking-planned-parenthood-linked-extremists) to [Operation Rescue](https://en.wikipedia.org/wiki/Operation_Rescue_(Kansas)), another anti-abortion organisation whose members are historically connected with violent extremism and domestic terrorism.
+Indeed, a surge of reported threats against abortion providers followed the release of CMP's videos.

+These facts demonstrate, at a minimum, that CMP's audience includes people willing to perform acts of violence and terrorism in the name of pro-life ideology.